Azure/Service-Fabric-Troubleshooting-Guides/Deployment/How to Configure Service Fabric Automatic OS Image Upgrade.md

 ...
 ```

-The virtual machine scale set 'version' property in 'imageReference' should be set to 'latest' to enable automatic OS image upgrade.
+The virtual machine scale set 'version' property in 'imageReference' should be set to 'latest' to enable Automatic OS Image Upgrade.
 An error similar to below will be returned if 'version' is set to a specifica version.

 ```diff
 "imageReference": {